 In Interview with the Vampire, Louis is a young plantation owner in the South, who is bitten by the vampire, Lestat.
 They become immortal companions.
 Lestat feeds off the plantation slaves belonging to Louis, until they rise up and drive the two monsters out of town.
 At first, Louis still retains a sense of morality and chooses to feed on animals, rather than on humans.
 However, Lestat convinces him that he is going against his vampire nature, which forces Louis to come to terms with his true being.

 Similarly, we have witnessed the rise of a new breed of vampires, who have colluded with our elected officials to flatten the world to the point where Americans have to compete for jobs with the other 99% of the world.
-In this way, corporations no longer have to pay a living wage to workers.
+In this way, corporations no longer have to pay a living wage to their workers.
+They consider them as expendable in their frenzied rush to accumulate more and more.
 This imbalance forces the U.S. government to step in and supplement benefits to prevent these workers from slipping below the poverty line.
-Not surprisingly, their greed has opened the door to the exploitation of American workers by the other 1% of the world.

 In Wall Street, Bud Fox is a young, ambitious Wall Street stockbroker, who is taken under the wings of his hero, the powerful and ruthless stock speculator, Gordon Gekko, who lives by the motto “greed is good.”
 One day, Bud shares some insider information about his father’s company that favors Gekko in a buyout deal.
-When he learns that Gekko plans to raid the employees’ retirement fund and liquidate the company, Bud feels betrayed and turns him over to the authorities, even though it means a prison sentence for himself.
-Bud returns to the values he learned from his working class family, after discovering who the real “takers” are in society.
+When he learns that Gekko plans to raid the employees’ retirement fund and liquidate the company, Bud feels betrayed and turns him over to the authorities.
+Bud returns to the values he learned from his working class family, even though it means a prison sentence for himself.

 Ironically, it was the idealistic young people of America, who were the first to recognize and denounce these shapeshifters.
 They organized the Occupy Wall Street movement to raise awareness about the growing inequality, shrinking opportunity, and rising Social Darwinism in American society.
 They could foresee the imminent threat to the nation, with so much wealth being concentrated in just a few hands.
 As a matter of fact, one need only check the Forbes list of the richest people in the world to realize that it is filled with the names of multibillionaires, with no room left anymore for the multimillionaires.